Losartan: NHS information and prescribing guide

 Side effects overview

-- Fatigue
+- Tiredness.

-- Headache, sleep disturbances
+- Headache, trouble sleeping.

-- Muscle cramps or back pain
+- Muscle cramps or back pain.

-- Skin rash
+- Skin rash.

-Rare but serious:
+Rare but serious side effects:

-- Angioedema (swelling of the face, lips or tongue)
+- Angioedema (swelling of the face, lips, or tongue).

-- Acute kidney injury
+- Sudden kidney injury.

-- Liver function abnormalities
+- Liver problems.

 Drug interactions

-Important interactions include:
+Key interactions include:

 Monitoring and follow-up